 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.1 Landlords must respond to the complaint within 10 working days of the complaint being logged.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
-No In the year to 30 th September 2022 we received 33 Stage 1 complaints.
-4 were not responded to within 10 working days.
-3 of those 4 were completed within a further 5 days, with 2 having had delays agreed with customers as information for the investigation was pending.
-One was completed 16 days late and this has been picked up as a training need.
-Complaints monitoring is reported to our Executive team monthly.
+No In the year to 30 th September 2023we received 42 stage 1 complaints 34 were responded to within 10 days (81%) Complaints monitoring is reported to our executive team monthly.
 5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
-Yes This is required practice and outcomes letters details follow up actions for monitoring.
 Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident.
-5.6 Landlords must address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes This is covered in outcome letters.
-5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: the complaint stage the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to stage two if the resident is not satisfied with the answer Yes We use standard response letters based on templates obtained from the Housing Ombudsman.
+No Not all complaints are closed off with a letter - see audit carried out Sept 2023 on responses saved in file 5.6 Landlords must address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate. yes This is covered in outcome letters 5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: • the complaint stage • the decision on the complaint • the reasons for any decisions made • the details of any remedy offered to put things right • details of any outstanding actions • details of how to escalate the matter to stage two if the resident is not satisfied with the answer yes We use standard response letters based on templates obtained from the housing ombudsman